9 Easy Solutions: How to Get Rid of Sweat Bees

 9 Solutions: How to Get Rid of Sweat Bees Safely

 Some bees are important pollinators, ensuring that your flowers and garden bloom.
-You might want to kill a few when you see them but their benefits outweigh any risks by far.
+You might want to kill a few when you see them, but their benefits far outweigh any risks.
 Your best option is to simply drive them away.

 1. Bee Traps